First 60 Seconds: Orientation

 - Don't make changes yet—you could make it worse

-- Escalate to your team: "Server XYZ has [high load / low memory / full disk]"
+- Escalate to your team: "Server XYZ has [high load / low memory / full disk], top process is [name]"

-- Let experienced team members investigate root cause
+- Let experienced team members decide whether to intervene

 Quick Reference Checklist